bhaargav006/dota-pipeline/README.md

   4. Querying DB : JavaScript

 ## Additional Information
-Read the final documentation to get information about the project in detail.
+Refer the final documentation to get detailed information about the project.